“But those who trust in the LORD will find new strength.

 “Pigeons scavenge on the ground and grumble and complain all day long.
 Eagles fly.”

 Dr. Myles Munroe

-Though cranes, vultures and geese fly higher than eagles, eagles soar effortless on upper level currents.
-When other birds take cover from a coming storm, eagles seizes thermal opportunities for updraft and lift.
+Though cranes, vultures and geese fly higher than eagles, eagles soar effortless on upper-level currents.
+When other birds take cover from a coming storm, eagles seize thermal opportunities for updraft and lift.

 Great leaders are problem solvers!
 They don’t hang around on the ground complaining.
 Leaders pick up the challenge and find resolutions.
 They are high flyers!
 Leaders thrive on challenges using them as instruments to propel both themselves and others forward.

 “There are three things too amazing for me;

 four things I do not understand;

 the way of an eagle in the sky ….”

 There were a handful of things the psalmist found difficult to comprehend; the first one, mentioned is how eagles fly.